-Concurrently with this offering, we will acquire from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board and their respective affiliates, the equity interests of our predecessor, in exchange for shares of our common stock (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
-In addition, we will issue shares of common stock to the non-controlling interests in a subsidiary of our predecessor (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
+Concurrently with this offering, we will acquire from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board and their respective affiliates, the equity interests of our predecessor, in exchange for 10,091,020 shares of our common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), including 1,698,214 shares of common stock to be issued to the non-controlling interests in a subsidiary of our predecessor (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
 As a result, the entities which make up our predecessor will become our wholly-owned subsidiaries.
 See "Certain Relationships and Related Party Transactions."
+We collectively refer to the transactions described in this paragraph as the "LGI Transaction."